What is a Canine Behavior Consultant?

 Kirstin Zaspel MS, CPDT-KA – Owner / Canine Behaviorist:

-Kirstin Zaspel earned her bachelors degree in Biology from St. Olaf College in Minnesota.
+Kirstin Zaspel earned her bachelors degree in Biology from St. Olaf College in 2002.

 After finishing her undergraduate degree, Kirstin worked for a biotech company in Minneapolis.

-She later went on to complete a Masters degree in Psychology.
+She later went on to complete a Masters degree in Psychology in 2007.
 Her classes focused on animal behavior, animal learning, canine psychology, counseling and biopsychology.

 Her Masters thesis addressed anthropomorphic perception of dogs or the degree to which people attribute human-like characteristics toward dogs.